imgeself/imgeself.github.io/_posts/2019-02-19-raytracer-1-little-more-advanced-shading.markdown

 date: "2019-02-19 22:13:28 +0300"
 ---

-Last post, I made a ray tracer with very basic direct illumination code.
+Last post, I built a ray tracer with very basic direct illumination code.
 It was good but we need go further for more fun.
 So it's time to implement some other material types.

 ## Diffuse, Lambertian, Dielectric
-For the new materials, I added new variables to the material struct:
+For the new materials, I added new variables to the material struct for reflective and refractive materials:
 ```c++
 struct Material {
     float refractiveIndex; // Refractive index of material.
 0 means no refraction.